Fallout 76 weapons: where to find the bow in Wastelanders

 There are a huge number of weapons that you can create at workbenches.
 Each one has an associated level with it, so naturally the better the level, the better the stats.
 It's also worth noting that the corresponding bullets for ranged weapons can be created at Tinker's workbenches.

-There are three tables below that describe all of the ranged weapons, melee weapons, and all of the legendary weapon effects.
+There are three tables below that describe all of the ranged weapons, melee weapons, and all of the legendary weapon effects in Fallout 76.

 Ranged weapons